CiscoDevNet/terraform-provider-aci/website/docs/r/l4_l7_devices.html.markdown

 * `name` - (Required) Name of the object L4-L7 Devices.
 * `annotation` - (Optional) Annotation of the object L4-L7 Devices.
 * `active` - (Optional) Active mode.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `context_aware` - (Optional) Tenancy.
-A value to determine if the L4-L7 device cluster supports multiple contexts (VRFs).
+* `context_aware` - (Optional) Determines if the L4-L7 device cluster supports multiple contexts (VRFs).
 Allowed values are "multi-Context", "single-Context", and default value is "single-Context".
 Type: String.
-* `devtype` - (Optional) devtype.
+* `device_type` - (Optional) Device Type.
 Allowed values are "CLOUD", "PHYSICAL", "VIRTUAL", and default value is "PHYSICAL".
 Type: String.
-* `func_type` - (Optional) The Function Type of the L4-L7 device cluster.
+* `function_type` - (Optional) Function Type of the L4-L7 device cluster.
 Allowed values are "GoThrough", "GoTo", "L1", "L2", "None", and default value is "GoTo".
 Type: String.
-* `is_copy` - (Optional) Set device as a copy.
+* `is_copy` - (Optional) Sets device as a copy.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `mode` - (Optional) The value for specifying if the device is legacy (classical VLAN/VXLAN) or supports service tag switching (STS).
-Allowed values are "legacy-Mode", and default value is "legacy-Mode".
+* `mode` - (Optional) Specifies if the device is legacy (classical VLAN/VXLAN) or supports service tag switching (STS).
+Allowed value is "legacy-Mode", and default value is "legacy-Mode".
 Type: String.
-* `package_model` - (Optional) Package Model.
-* `prom_mode` - (Optional) Promiscuous Mode support status for port groups in an external VMM controller, such as a Vcenter.
+* `promiscuous_mode` - (Optional) Promiscuous Mode supports port groups in an external VMM controller, such as a Vcenter.
 This needs to be turned on only for service devices in the cloud, not for Enterprise AVE service deployments.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `svc_type` - (Optional) Service Type UI Template.
+* `service_type` - (Optional) Service Type.
 Allowed values are "ADC", "COPY", "FW", "NATIVELB", "OTHERS", and default value is "OTHERS".
 Type: String.
-* `trunking` - (Optional) Set trunking port group for virtual devices.
+* `trunking` - (Optional) Sets trunking port group for virtual devices.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `relation_vns_rs_al_dev_to_dom_p` - (Optional) Represents a relation from L4-L7 Device to a Vmm Domain Profile (class vmmDomP).
 Type: Block.
   * `domain_dn` - (Required) Distinguished name of the target.
 Type: String.
   * `switching_mode` - (Optional) Switching mode.
 Allowed values are "native", "AVE", and default value is "native".
 The value "AVE" is not supported with non-AVE VMM Domain.
 Type: String.